 Become well versed in downtown art deco masterpieces, the Haight-Ashbury's hippie culture, and even Hitchcock filming locations with San Francisco City Guides’ free excursions.
-The library-sponsored non-profit now hosts approximately 30 different tours each month, including its newest: tales of mayhem and murder at Nob Hill's Fairmont Hotel.
-Tours run 1.5–2 hours, and reservations are not required; just show up at the specified time and place and be prepared to walk.
+The library-sponsored non-profit now hosts approximately 30 different tours each month.
+Tours run 1.5–2 hours, and reservations are recommended; show up at the specified time and place and be prepared to walk.

 Ride a bike, learn to swing dance, or partake in the 6th Avenue roller disco during Sundays in Golden Gate Park.
 The park's John F. Kennedy Drive is closed to vehicles from Kezar Drive to Park Presidio Boulevard, transforming this 1.4-mile stretch into a sea of outdoor enthusiasts.
 If you're lucky, a hodgepodge of jazz musicians will be performing in a tunnel near the Conservatory of Flowers, taking advantage of its supreme acoustics to put on an unforgettable show.